yairm210/Unciv/Uniques.md

 "-[amount]% building maintenance costs []" - Replaced with "[-amount]% maintenance cost for buildings []"

-"Allied City-States provide Science equal to [amount]% of what they produce for themselves" - Replaced with "Allied City-States provide [stat] equal to [amount]% of what they produce for themselves"
+"Allied City-States provide Science equal to [amount]% of what they produce for themselves" - Replaced with "Allied City-States provide [Stat] equal to [amount]% of what they produce for themselves"

 "Nuclear weapon" - Replaced with "Nuclear Weapon of Strength [amount]" - [amount] should be 1 (atomic bomb) or 2 (nuclear missile)